Configuring Remote Cache with Turborepo and Vercel

 Diagnosis Workflow: Linking and Verifying

 1. Authenticate the machine. npx turbo login opens a browser, authenticates against Vercel, and stores a token at ~/.turbo/config.json.
-In a container without a browser, skip this and use the token method below.
+The token is a bearer credential scoped to your Vercel account, and it is what every subsequent GET/PUT sends as Authorization: Bearer <token>.
+In a container without a browser — the normal CI case — there is no way to complete the OAuth redirect, so skip this entirely and use the TURBO_TOKEN env method below.
+Confirm login worked by checking that ~/.turbo/config.json now contains a token field.

 Complete Solution: Config, Token, and CI